 Artist Kahli Hernandez live drawing at Art Walk at CitySpace

-Each month Mass Cultural Council shares a round-up of grants, trainings, technical assistance resources, and opportunities for creative and cultural organizations (a companion to our Useful Links page).
+Each month Mass Cultural Council shares a round-up of grants, trainings, technical assistance resources, and opportunities for cultural organizations (a companion to our Useful Links page).
 This list is not meant to be exhaustive but a glimpse of what is on offer in the coming weeks.
 (We also publish a weekly Artist Opportunities listing.)

 Funding